ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 bash -c "$(wget -qLO - https://github.com/community-scripts/ProxmoxVE/raw/main/tools/pve/post-pve-install.sh)"
 ```

-Follow the prompts (defaults are good), reboot and continue here once complete.
-Feel free to run any other community helper scripts too - there's a lot of _great_ stuff over there.
+Follow the prompts, reboot, and continue here once the script has completed.
+The defaults are sensible.
+There are many other useful community helper scripts there too, so feel free to explore.

 !!! info
-    Whenever updating packages in Proxmox you must use a special command. `apt update` followed by `pveupgrade`.
+    When updating packages in Proxmox, use `apt update` followed by `pveupgrade`.

 ## mergerfs

-It's time to start thinking about our disks. [mergerfs](https://github.com/trapexit/mergerfs) is what we'll use to make multiple mismatched sized drives appear as one single volume.
-Here's a more detailed [explanation](../02-tech-stack/mergerfs.md).
+It is time to start thinking about disks.
+If you disconnected your data drives during the Proxmox installation, power down the system and reconnect them now.

+[mergerfs](https://github.com/trapexit/mergerfs) lets multiple drives of different sizes appear as a single volume.
+This is the pooling layer we will use for the media storage array.
+For more detail, see the [mergerfs explanation](../02-tech-stack/mergerfs.md).

-At the time of writing the version of mergerfs in the Debian upstream repos is `2.33.5-1` but the most recent release available on Github upstream is `2.40-2`.
-Therefore it is not recommended to use the version in the repos.
+At the time of writing, the version of mergerfs in the Debian upstream repositories is `2.40.2-5`, while the latest upstream release on GitHub is `2.42.0-1`.
+For that reason, this guide does not use the version directly from the Debian repositories.

-This one liner will query the Github API for the latest release, query your local OS for which release you are running and then download the correct `.deb` package before installing it with `dpkg`.
-You can perform these steps manually if you prefer, this one liner is provided for convenience.
-(You will need `sudo` installed - `apt install sudo` will do this).
+The following one-liner queries the GitHub API for the latest release, checks your local OS release and architecture, downloads the matching `.deb` package, and installs it with `dpkg`.
+You can perform these steps manually if you prefer; the command is provided for convenience.
+You will need `sudo` installed, which you can add with `apt install sudo`.

 ```
 ## Downloads latest version from github for your os_release